Jarred-Sumner/git-peek/README.md

 git peek https://github.com/Jarred-Sumner/git-peek
 ```

 Pass `git peek` a git repository or a github link, and it will quickly fetch and open it in your local editor.
-It stores the repository in a temporary directory and deletes it when you close the editor.
+It stores the repository in a temporary directory and deletes it when you close the editor or `git peek`.

 It's fast.